Prag8855/aab/content/guides/residence-permit.md

 ### 4. Go to your appointment

-Later, the *[[Ausländerbehörde]]* will email you an appointment date.
-Follow the instructions in the email.
-They might ask you to bring more documents.

-If you have an appointment invitation, you are almost guaranteed to get your residence permit.[^56]
+The *[[Ausländerbehörde]]* will email you an appointment date.
+If you get an appointment, you are almost guaranteed to get your residence permit.[^56]

 When you go to your appointment, bring...